UE2020/tenebra/README.md

 [GStreamer Installs](https://gstreamer.freedesktop.org/download/) <- install the development and runtime libraries

+**You need an SSL certificate to run tenebra.
+Before building, obtain an SSL cert and place `cert.pem` and `key.pem` in the root directory.**

 After the server is built with `cargo build --release`, you may run it:
 ```
 ./target/release/tenebra "password" 8080 4000